 Learn how to improve the day-to-day operation as well as the profitability of your farm by raising healthier, more contented animals.
 Temple Grandin, North America's most influential advocate of humane livestock treatment, shares dozens of methods and detailed plans she has developed for low-stress ways to move livestock on pastures, paddlocks and feedlot pens.

 CLEARANCE ITEM.
-PREVIOUS RETAIL PRICE WAS $19.95 AVAILABLE ONLY WHILE SUPPLIES LAST!
+PREVIOUS RETAIL PRICE WAS $12.95 AVAILABLE ONLY WHILE SUPPLIES LAST!

+CLEARANCE $9.50 A Nation of Farmers examines the limits and dangers of the globalized food system and shows how returning to the basics is our best hope.
 The book argues that we need to make self-provisioning, once the most ordinary of human activities, central to our lives.
 The results will be better food, better health, better security, and freedom from corporations that don’t have our interests at heart.

 Through a hundred short vignettes accompanied by stunning avian portraits, Bird Brains takes a look at the antics, behaviors, and idiosyncrasies of wild birds from the viewpoint of a professional wildlife biologist and award-winning wildlife photographer.
 Titlow's engaging stories, complemented by vivid images, provide a fascinating compendium of wild bird lore perfectly suited to the 65-million-plus birders across the United States.

 CLEARANCE ITEM.
 PREVIOUS RETAIL PRICE WAS $13.95.
 AVAILABLE ONLY WHILE SUPPLIES LAST!